Projects

 Kinney Center for Interdisciplinary Renaissance Studies - Director

 The Kinney Center for Interdisciplinary Renaissance Studies advances research in the early modern humanities by cultivating cultures of collaboration.
 Our mission is to develop multicultural, diverse, and timely programming that fosters the best of interdisciplinary engagement in the humanities and forecasts its future course.
-We are governed by three goals: 1) to develop and disseminate cutting edge interdisciplinary research into the literatures, history, and cultures of the early modern period (ca. 1400-1700) and its global afterlives; 2) to integrate our scholarly research initiatives with the academic offerings at the University and the Five Colleges, developing and expanding both traditional curricular and experiential learning opportunities at the intersection of disciplines; 3) to generate and foster creative and educational public-facing programming that invites students and the public to explore the legacies of early modern literature, history, science, cultural, and artistic production in our world today and to mobilize this knowledge to shape more just and livable futures.
+We do so by generating and fostering creative and educational public-facing programming that invites students and the public to explore the legacies of early modern literature, history, science, cultural, and artistic production in our world today and to mobilize this knowledge to shape more just and livable futures.

 The Anthropocene Lab — Research Team Member